dense-analysis/ale/README.md

 type, and this delay can be increased so linters are run less often.
 See `:help g:ale_lint_delay` for more information.

 If you don't wish to run linters while you type, you can disable that behaviour.
-Set `g:ale_lint_on_text_changed` to `never` or `normal`.
+Set `g:ale_lint_on_text_changed` to `never`.
 You won't get as frequent error checking, but ALE shouldn't block your ability to edit a document after you save a file, so the asynchronous nature of the plugin will still be an advantage.

 If you are still concerned, you can turn the automatic linting off altogether, including the option `g:ale_lint_on_enter`, and you can run ALE manually with